lacymorrow/cinematic/README.md

 * 🍅   Cycle through ratings from IMDB, TMDB, and Metacritic
 * ☔️    Network throttled requests to avoid timeouts
 * 🐠   Built-in caching of genres and movies
+* 🖇   Sort movies by name, popularity, release date, runtime, or randomly

 ### Information provided